Bunkit18/The-Anime-Quiz-Javascript-Milestone-Project-2/README.md

 * ## Typography

-    Using [Google Fonts](https://fonts.google.com/), I matched up my preferred font style for TielBible and decided on Roboto Condensed n regular 400 as a header font, and Nunito for lesser headers and paragraphs in Extra Light 200.
-This had a clean and condensed look, with the Roboto font being a popular choice for fonts in website design.
+    Using [Google Fonts](https://fonts.google.com/), I matched up my preferred font style for The Anime Quiz and decided on Orbitron in regular 400 as a header font, and Trebuchet MS for lesser headers and paragraphs.
+This had a clean and condensed look, with the Trebuchet font being a popular choice for subtitle fonts in anime.

     Both used sans serif as a fallback font in the event that either chosen font doesn't load.